gerald-scharitzer/quantum-computing-vienna/work/post-quantum-cryptography.md

 1976: The first asymmetric (public key) cryptosystem [Diffie-Hellman (DH) key exchange](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) authenticates communicating partners and generates secret keys, that are known by these authenticated communicating partners only.
 It can do so over an insecure channel, because reading all key exchange messages does not reveal all required information.

-1977: The asymmetric [cryptosystem Rivest–Shamir–Adleman (RSA)](https://en.wikipedia.org/wiki/RSA_cryptosystem) encrypts and decrypts, and thus enables digital signatures, such that the private key is needed to create the signature.
+1977: The asymmetric [cryptosystem Rivest–Shamir–Adleman (RSA)](https://en.wikipedia.org/wiki/RSA_cryptosystem) encrypts and decrypts, and thus enables digital signatures, such that the private key is needed to create the signature and one can verify with the public key, whether the private key was used.

 1994: Peter Shor invents [Shor's algorithm](https://en.wikipedia.org/wiki/Shor%27s_algorithm), which breaks both DH and RSA in polynomial time on a quantum computer with sufficient capacity.